The Twins Almanac for July

 Laudner Has Six-RBI Game

-1976 Park Center graduate Tim Laudner goes 3-for-3 with a sac fly, home run, and six RBI in a 7-0 Twins win in Cleveland.
+1976 Park Center graduate Tim Laudner went 3-for-3 with a sac fly, home run, and six RBI in a 7-0 Twins win in Cleveland.
 It was his first of two career six-RBI games, both against Cleveland.
 He hit a pair of three-run homers at the Dome on April 24, 1988.

 July 3, 2000